Combine Transparency With a Variety of Marketing Channels to Create the Ultimate Trust-Based Strategy

 1) The Primer: Changing Your Marketing Mindset

 Dev Basu kicked off the day’s worth of digi-chats with his introduction of the “Pre-Eminence Mindset.”
 Essentially, we’ve been looking at digital marketing wrong this entire time.
 When presenting to a potential client, frame your services in a different light.
 In fact, it shouldn’t even be a presentation.
 It should be a conversation.
 Digital marketing is not about identifying what gets someone to buy, rather what benefits you supply.
-The entire process should provide a sense of focus, clarity, understanding & certainty to your buyer.
-Be transparent, confident, clear & inspiring.
+The entire process should provide a sense of focus, clarity, understanding and certainty to your buyer.
+Be transparent, confident, clear and inspiring.
 These are all the keys to winning trust – which is infinitely better than winning the sale.